Constraints on Evolutionary Timescales for M Dwarf Planets from Dynamical Stability Arguments: Methods

 We now consider the functional form of the hypothetical disruption mechanism.
-Dynamical instabilities can manifest over timescales that span many orders of magnitude, so that the rate at which systems move from dynamically cold to dynamically hot must depend upon the mechanism driving instability.
-While systems with sufficient spacing between adjacent planets can typically remain stable over long timescales \citep{SmithLissauer09}, there is a critical eccentricity above which two-body mean-motion resonances (MMRs) can overlap and drive instabilities for more widely separated pairs of planets \citep{Hadden18}.
+Dynamical instabilities can manifest over timescales that span many orders of magnitude, so the rate at which systems move from dynamically cold to dynamically hot must depend upon the mechanism driving instability.
+In systems of three or more planets on initially circular orbits, there is a minimum semimajor axis spacing below which three-body mean motion resonances (MMRs) overlap and drive chaos \citep{Quillen11, Petit20}. \cite{Petit20} show that such instabilities occur within $\sim 10^8$ orbits for a wide range of planetary masses, which in observed systems corresponds to only a few Myr.
+While systems with sufficient spacing between adjacent planets can typically remain stable over long timescales \citep{SmithLissauer09}, there is a critical eccentricity above which two-body mean-motion resonances can overlap and drive instabilities for more widely separated pairs of planets \citep{Hadden18}.
 While the timescales for such instabilities are not yet fully understood, N-body integrations find that they typically occur on timescales $\lesssim 10^9$ orbits \citep{Tamayo20, Tamayo21}, or a few tens of Myrs for typical systems.
 In summary, instabilities driven either by two-body or three-body MMRs would occur early on in systems' lifetimes.
 In contrast, both perturbations due to a distant companion and secular chaos would be operative on timescales closer to the Gyr lifetimes of the planetary systems.
-The Kozai-Lidov effect \citep{Lidov62, Kozai62, Naoz11, Lithwick11EKL, Naoz16} can drive instability on longer timescales, though for planets in compact multiple configurations (common among M dwarfs) the interactions between adjacent planets are more important \citep{Innanen97}. \cite{Liu15}, \cite{Denham19}, and \cite {Wei21} investigated the conditions that modulate which effects are dominant.
+The von Zeipel-Lidov-Kozai effect \citep{Lidov62, Kozai62, Naoz11, Lithwick11EKL, Naoz16, Takashi19} can drive instability on longer timescales, though for planets in compact multiple configurations (common among M dwarfs) the interactions between adjacent planets are more important \citep{Innanen97}. \cite{Liu15}, \cite{Denham19}, and \cite {Wei21} investigated the conditions that modulate which effects are dominant.
 Secular chaos can also cause instability on longer timescales \citep{Laskar00, Lithwick11, Laskar17, Petit17}.
 We assume that when dynamical disruption occurs, it is relatively quick: that is, any intermediate state between dynamically cold and dynamically hot is much shorter than the lifetime of the star, so that we can approximate the transition as immediate, and call it a ``disruption''.
-Regardless of the mechanism, we assume that these ``disrupted'', dynamically hot systems possess higher eccentricities and relative mutual inclinations; this also means that they typically host less planets at wider spacings.
+Regardless of the mechanism, we assume that these ``disrupted'', dynamically hot systems possess higher eccentricities and relative mutual inclinations; this also means that in these systems, there are fewer planets and those planets have wider spacings.